gabbyvaillant/scheduling-algo/README.md

 Start an experiment with the following choices:
 - Profile: Open-Stack
-- Hardware type: Cloudlab Wiscosin -> d7525 (or another hardware with GPU access)
+- Hardware type: Cloudlab Wiscosin -> c240g5 (or another hardware with at least 1 GPU)
-- Number of compute nodes (at Site 1) -> 0 or 1
+- Number of compute nodes (at Site 1) -> 0
 - Schedule experiment for a time where there is resource availability

 Open terminal and ssh into node